tact-lang/tact.vim/doc/headless-readme.md

 <details>
 <summary>Click to see</summary>

-This is the recommended installation method if you use at least Vim 8 and you don't use another package manager.
+It is the recommended installation method if you use at least Vim 8 and you don't use another package manager.
 More about Vim's built-in package manager: [`:help packages`](https://vimhelp.org/repeat.txt.html#packages).

 For Linux/macOS: